whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-18-Glossybox-Subscription-Box-September-2015-Review.md

 <DD>Deluxe Sample Size 4ml, Value $4.60 (Full Size 50ml, $58)</DD>
 </DL>

-<p>The Revitalizer contains their own plant-derived emollient, patentend 100% Neossance Squalane.
+<p>The Revitalizer contains their own plant-derived emollient, patented 100% Neossance Squalane.
 FYI, squalane is typically animal-derived so I was super relieved and happy to know that they have their own patented plant-derived version, phew!
 It's also non-comedogenic, hypoallergenic, and paraben-free.</p>

 <p>This rich ingredient hydrates and locks in essential moisture, leaving your skin feeling nourished and revitalized.
 I only used a couple of drops and applied on areas of my face that were dry.
 It did help and moisturized the area so this will surely be a life-saver for winter when I get patches of dry skin on my face that's so annoying.</p>